YiZou01/TES/README.md

 ## Introduction

 This is the R script for functions of ES(), TES() and plot.TES().
-This repo serves as the supplement for the manuscript *Estimating total species richness: fitting rarefaction by asymptotic approximation* (Zou, Zhao, & Axmacher, 2022) submitted to an academic journal.
+This repo serves as the supplement for Zou, Y. & Axmacher, J.C.
+Estimating total species richness: fitting rarefaction by asymptotic approximation.
+Accepted for publication in Ecosphere.

 ## Functions